A Beginner's Guide to Building a Credit Card Application Strategy A Beginner's Guide to Building a Credit Card Application Strategy

 Each bank has its own application rules, and sometimes a single bank will have different policies for a specific card or family of cards.
 We do our best to explain these policies on our credit card review pages.
 Also, we maintain a resource covering the most important application rules for each credit card issuer.

-In addition to the published rules — which you'll find on the bank's application page — there are also unwritten rules that are enforced behind the scenes.
+In addition to the published rules, which you'll find on the bank's application page, unwritten rules are enforced behind the scenes.
 Understanding the rules you may encounter helps you build a long-term credit card application strategy.
-Rules may include:
+Rules may include: A total number of cards (or cards you can have of a certain type) you can have with that issuer.

-- History of applications and approvals.
+• History of applications and approvals

-- Timing of applications.
+• Timing of applications

-- History of closing cards.
+• History of closing cards

-- History of earning welcome offers.
+• History of earning welcome offers

 Total number of cards